-Global Affairs and Fundraising Certificate in Monitoring and Evaluation: Project Management for the UN, Government, and NGOs
+Global Affairs Certificate in Monitoring and Evaluation: Project Management for the UN, Government, and NGOs

 Monitoring and evaluation methods are used to measure, capture, and provide accurate information to make evidence-based, strategic decisions that can affect funding, resource allocation, program management, and/or policy formulation.
 This sought-after skill set can be applied to a broad range of businesses, nonprofit organizations, and government agencies.

 The Certificate in Monitoring and Evaluation will provide a strong foundation in program design and implementation.
 As a student in this program, you will explore a variety of tools and techniques used to measure project progress and report outcomes to the appropriate internal and external stakeholders—including donors, funders, supervisors, or the population being served.
 You will design relevant and effective frameworks and learn the required methods to conduct data collection, statistical analysis, and reporting.
 Through lectures and exposure to case studies drawn from relevant organizations, you will gain the skills needed to be able to conduct a monitoring and evaluation program.